 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care facility.
 Usually, a long-term care facility (such as a nursing home) has its own pharmacy.
 Residents may get prescription drugs through the facility's pharmacy as long as it is part of our network.
-If your long-term care pharmacy is not in our network, please contact Member Services.

-- Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+If your long-term care pharmacy is not in our network, please contact Member Services. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special extraordinary handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Pharmacy Directory or call Member Services.
+To locate a specialized pharmacy, look in your Pharmacy Directory or call Member Services (phone numbers are printed on the back cover of this booklet).